beatriznegreiros/fuzzycorr/README.md

 could be applied to assess hydro-morphodynamic model's validity and aid modelers on designing calibration procedures.

-### Projects's description
+### Repo's description

-This repository contains the following folders:
+This repository contains the following modules (both can run as stand-alone):
-- (FMAPHMM) Fuzzy Map Comparison to Assess Performance of Morphodynamic Models:
+- mapoperator: This module's capabilities include the reading, normalizing and rasterizing spatial data
+- fuzzynumerical: Module for model evaluation based on fuzzy numerical map comparison

+Create your project's directory and save in it your raw data in a subdirectory named ``raw_data``.
+If rasters are already in hand, just create a subdirectory named ``rasters``
+- raw_data: Stores the data directory which the code will read
+- rasters: Rasters will be saved and searched for here

+The following subdirectories are automatically generated:
 - analysis: Figures related to the analysis of the data, histograms, initial overviews etc.
-	- codes:
-		- anaylsis: Codes used for analysis of the data
-		- debug: Folder for debugging and keeping track of previous problems
-		- main: Folder which contains the main codes for running the Fuzzy-Kappa for Numerical Model Validation
-		- testing: Initial tests, trials for getting familiar with functions and libraries in Python
-	- rasters: Contains the rasters produced by the main code in formats .tif and .asc
-	- shapefiles: Contains shapefiles to be converted in raster
+- shapefiles: Contains shapefiles output or to be covnerted to rasters
-	- raw_data: Stores the data directory which the code will read
 - results: Output of fuzzy comparisons are automatically saved here
-- (GUI) Graphical User Interface
-	- trials: first steps of the GUI development

 ### Data description

 The input data necessary for the code to run should follow the format of files: hexagon_experiment.csv or hexagon_simulation.csv, in which the spatial data is stored in tree columns x, y and delta z(respective difference in bed elevation).

+Create your project's directory and save in it your raw data in a subdirectory named ``raw_data``.
+If rasters are already in hand, just create a subdirectory named ``rasters``
+- raw_data: Stores the data directory which the code will read
+- rasters: Rasters will be saved and searched for here

 The current data being used stems from an experimental physical model set-up.
 The experiment was simulated using the numerical model SSIIMM and the results of Bed Elevation Difference compared with the experiment's.